Skip to main content

 2. Turn broad claims into work proof

-Swap broad experience claims for two work proofs.
-Here, proof means staff coverage, cash accuracy, delivery handling, stock control, complaint resolution, or a clear improvement in site routine.
+Replace broad experience claims with two concrete examples.
+Proof can include staff coverage, cash accuracy, delivery handling, stock control, complaint resolution, or a specific improvement in site routines.

 See Open the details